The Agreement on Internal Trade (AIT)

 other Canadian jurisdictions still need to apply to us for certification.
 We still

-require that all teachers meet our standards for fit and proper person, teaching
+require that all teachers meet our standards for fit and proper person and for language

 If you are ready to apply for a BC teaching certificate, please create a login in